NASA-AMMOS/Landform/LandformWeb/README.md

     1. `npm run bundle` - creates landformweb.zip containing
         1. full archive of current git HEAD
         1. current client/build subtree
-1. Follow the instructions in the header comments of `../Cloud/aws-login.py` to configure your machine with the AWS CLI Python tools, if you haven't already.
 1. Optional - test the Docker container locally.
     1. This will require a local installation of [Docker](https://www.docker.com) host.
     1. `npm run local-deploy -- [-f|--force] [-i|--interactive] [-d|--debug]` to re-build the Docker container "landformweb" and run it locally.